For this church:

 Nottingham North Deanery

-A new district of St. Margaret, Aspley was constituted in December 1933.
-A temporary prefabricated building of wood and asbestos had been opened in November 1933 to serve the new estate of council houses built by Nottingham City Council.
-After the new church was built it became the church hall.
+A new ecclesiastical district of St. Margaret, Aspley, was constituted in December 1933.
+A temporary prefabricated building of wood and asbestos had been opened in November 1933 to serve as a mission hall to the new estate of council houses built by Nottingham Corporation.

-The foundation stone of the church on Aspley Lane was laid in November 1934 and the church consecrated on 15th February 1936.
-It consists of a nave with aisles, chancel, chapel vestries and organ chamber, an embattled west tower with a single bell and south porch.
+The foundation stone of the brick church on Aspley Lane was laid in November 1934 and the church consecrated on 15th February 1936.
+It consists of a nave with aisles, chancel, chapel vestries and organ chamber, a south porch and an embattled west tower with a ring of eight bells all cast by J Taylor & Co of Loughborough.

-There are numerous plaques, one of which expresses gratitude to John Dane Player and his wife Margaret who ‘built this church’.
+There are several plaques, one of which expresses gratitude to John Dane Player and his wife Margaret who ‘built this church’.